homebrew-ec-foss/homebrew-internethome/src/posts/DataStructures.md

 That’s what data structures are about.
 It makes the data more organised for the purpose and makes future operations on it easier and faster, provided the data is inserted in the right order (i.e., using the appropriate data structure)
 It is very important to choose the right structure based on the need and application.
 We should consider which operation is done the most and choose a structure which can optimise that operation.

+## Big O Notation
+To compare the efficiency of different data structures we use something known as the Big O Notation.
+> Big O Notation is widely used to measure the efficiency of an algorithm in terms of its time and space requirements.
+`Time complexity` is the computation time taken for the code to execute as the input size increases.
+`Space complexity` is the amount of memory used for its execution.
+- Linear complexity O(n): means that for an input of size 'n' we have the code performing 'n' instructions.
+- Quadratic complexity O(n<sup>2</sup>): means that for an input of size 'n' the code performs 'n<sup>2</sup>' instructions.
+- Constant complexity O(1): means that for an input of size 'n' the code performs only a constant number of instructions irrespective of the size of input.
+This gets very efficient when the size is very large.

+Now that we are clear with complexities, let's go ahead with some statistics.

 ## Let's take a simple example:
 ->You want to search for some of your favourite books in your large collection of books(example of insert once, search multiple times)